liangz1/KaggleDiatetic/Data/RFC.md

 One major concern would be that the retinal blood vessels are not static, making the features unidentifiable for stitching.
 Further literature review about approximation algorithms is to be conducted.

+## SIFT

+Video is parsed into frame images at default interval of 24.
+Initial experiment on dummy data.
+Further preprocessing of the retinal images is required.